 UNICEF, UNODC, and Vietnam Ministry of Justice, Assessment of the Legal System in Vietnam: In Comparison with the United Nations Protocols on Trafficking in Persons and Smuggling of Migrants, Supplementing the United Nations Convention Against Transnational Organized Crime (Apr.
 2004).
 The report examined Vietnam’s legal compliance with the UN Protocols on Human Trafficking.
 It follows a six-week training program that UNICEF and the UNODC carried out in Vietnam during the Spring 2004.
 It is a great report to understand the state of Vietnamese law enforcement capacity, legislation, and judicial responses to human trafficking.

 Combating Human Trafficking in Asia: A Resource Guide to International and Regional Legal Instruments, Political Commitments and Recommended Practices (U.N.
 Publications: New York City 2003).
 This resource guide identifies the international and regional legal instruments that can be used to combat the trafficking in persons and other related forms of exploitation such as human rights, slavery and slavery-like practices, migration, labor and gender.
 It also provides recommendations to governments in strengthening and improving their law enforcement response to meet the requirements of international instruments.
 Important United Nations conventions on human rights, slavery, transnational organized crime, migrant workers, women, labor, wages, and child welfare examined.
-The guide is mainly targeted to governments in the Asia region and law enforcement officials to increase their capacity to effectively combat trafficking in persons.
+The guide is mainly targeted to governments in the Asia region and law enforcement officials in order to increase their capacity to effectively combat trafficking in persons.